Sunday, December 12, 2010

 I was sitting in the bath tub this morning and I thought wow, I wish I could share this uber pregnant just lost my Mom free pass with all my friends.
 Not the sad grieving parts but the more peaceful moments by the tree parts.
 That thought was followed immediately by this one: Why do we have to be going through something extremely hard to set ourselves up to experience some healing Christmas peace?
 Why should I be the only one enjoying chocolatey, quiet reflective moments bathed in twinkle lights?
 So my answer is that I shouldn't.
 I think we should all dig out our versions of the Christmas story, get to the heart of the matter and realize that Christmas isn't about being busy or bowing to the never satisfied god of "more."
 It is all about celebrating the freedom and salvation brought to our world by Jesus.

-in the Christmas story like you would fresh cookies or a just cut evergreen tree.
+So even though going into this season my story and situation is likely and hopefully very different than yours, I hope you breathe in the Christmas story like you would fresh cookies or a just cut evergreen tree.
 I want to send you a free pass to say "no" to the mo! (more) of Christmas, and yes to the "less is mo!."
 If you don't want to send 112 Christmas cards, don't.
 Send just 12, or none at all.
 Trim your shopping list, cut out a few holiday parties, make the what you do matter instead of doing so much that you don't remember or experience any of it warmly.

 Wednesday, December 8, 2010